no0g/ElasticsearchNotes/README.md

 `elasticnotes.ipynb` covers the basic use of elasticsearch and an attempt to move data from mysql database to elasticsearch.
 ![alt text](https://i.imgur.com/ccI7XFR.png)

+## Kibana
+Kibana is an open source data visualization dashboard for Elasticsearch.
+It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
+Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.

+Kibana also provides a presentation tool, referred to as Canvas, that allows users to create slide decks that pull live data directly from Elasticsearch.

+You can access the features of kibana [here](https://www.elastic.co/kibana/features).

 ## Sources
 - [Advantages and disadvantage of Elasticsearch](https://www.javatpoint.com/advantages-and-disadvantages-of-elasticsearch)
 - [Build A Search App With ElasticSearch](https://www.youtube.com/watch?v=9hHWI02Axl8)